 Recommendation Resources

-This section includes links to recommended training resources about multiple method risk assessment.
+This section includes links to recommended training resources about suicide risk stratification.

 Learn about the Therapeutic Risk Management model for supporting patients at risk for suicide